 While I assure you that the task of preserving food at home is not a difficult one, the containers that food is stored in can make a big difference.

-To better understand what makes a container great for storing food long term, it will be helpful to first look at the enemies of a food’s shelf life.
+To better understand what makes a storage container great for storing food long term, we’ll be looking at:

 What Shortens A Food’s Shelf Life

 Air, moisture, and temperature are the three main elements that deteriorate food.